Sycamore (American Sycamore; Grant Noll Sycamore; Old Sycamore)

 Jim Kendig; Mike Kellam; Don Anderson; Corrinne H. Smith

 This is the second largest sycamore in Lancaster County and ranks 25th in Pennsylvania (a tree in Manheim is the county's largest and ranks 6th state- wide (pabigtrees.com).
 Of course, if the Grant Noll Sycamore's trunk was whole, its CBH (and thus overall size) would be even greater.
-How long ago this tree grew upright is not known.
+And naturally there was a time when this tree grew upright (it was then 105 feet tall).

-Corrinne Smith visited Old Sycamore as a Girl Scout in the late 1960s when it was surrounded by cornfields, and then again 50 years later after the fields had been replaced by a four-lane highway, businesses and eateries.
+Corinne Smith visited Old Sycamore as a Girl Scout in the late 1960s when the tree was surrounded by cornfields, and then again 50 years later after the fields had been replaced by a four-lane highway, businesses and eateries.
 “We can be proud of the tree’s history and its stamina,” she said, “and we can admire it for as long as it is able to live with us.” [thoreaufarm.org, Dec.
 5, 2014]